 Edinburgh’s also very beautiful and cultural.
 With Edinburgh castle at its heart, leafy parks and rolling meadows, plenty of museums and art galleries, and the Fringe – the world’s largest annual arts festival – there’s a lot to fall in love with.

 Another industry, another amazing alternative capital to make your home; Cardiff is a great place to be for budding media enthusiasts.
 The Welsh capital has a strong TV production industry, especially around the waterfront, Cardiff Bay.

-Once a city in serious decline, the Scottish city has been revitalised, and is now a great choice for young people in search of decent rent prices.
-It’s also a great place to find cheap food and drink, and has plenty of entertainment on offer.
-There are several leading organisations across a range of sectors located there, so whatever you career you want, Glasgow might just be the place for you.
+Once a city in serious decline, the Scottish city has been revitalised and is now a great choice for young people in search of decent rent prices.
+It’s also a great place to find cheap food and drink and has plenty of entertainment on offer.
+There are several leading organisations across a range of sectors located there, so whatever your career you want, Glasgow might just be the place for you.

 And it you want to stay in England, Leicester also offers reasonable average rents and house prices around 30% lower than the UK average.

 Can you guess what the happiest city in the UK is?
 A survey by OPP, a business psychologist company, has the answer: Norwich.
 Amazingly, 77% of people there say that they love their job.
 Locals celebrate the city for still feeling like a tight-knit, friendly community, as well as being picturesque and affordable.

 The runners up in the survey were Liverpool and Birmingham, both of which are well worth checking out when it comes to job hunting; smaller than London, they still both provide a cosmopolitan feel, without the downside of London’s business and prices.